-A randomized Phase 2 study of SBP-101 in combination with two standard chemotherapy agents, gemcitabine and nabpaclitaxel, is expected to follow the Phase 1a/1b safety study providing continued evaluation of safety and efficacy.
+A randomized Phase 2 study of SBP-101 is expected to follow the Phase 1a/1b safety study providing continued evaluation of safety and efficacy.

 If we are able to successfully complete all FDA recommended clinical studies, we intend to seek marketing authorization from the FDA, the EMA (European Union), Ministry of Health and Welfare (Japan) and TGA (Australia).
 The submission fees may be waived when SBP-101 has been designated an orphan drug in each geographic region, as described under "Orphan Drug Status."